 Cycle laws and etiquette explained

-Even though most drivers will think otherwise, it’s actually perfectly legal for cyclists to ride side by side on UK roads - single file is only mandatory on slim roads.
+Even though most drivers will think otherwise, it’s actually perfectly legal for cyclists to ride side by side on UK roads – although they should still ride single file on slim roads.
 A cause of great annoyance for drivers, the common perception here is that cyclists riding two abreast makes it more difficult to overtake.
-Actually, this isn’t true, and makes roads safer for all involved.
+However, as a motorist should give cyclists as much space as a car when overtaking and move to the other side of the road to overtake, cycling two abreast shouldn’t make overtaking harder, and also means overtaking is quicker as there is less of a ‘line’ of cyclists to get past.
+This makes roads safer for all involved.

 Improving overall attitudes

 As mentioned earlier, there is no love lost between the driver-cyclist relationship.
-Most issues arise from the three main problems mentoned earlier, and can actually be solved through all road users making a conscious effort to brush up on the Highway Code.
-No one likes being held up, yet a little patience with a cyclist can be the difference between an accident taking place.
-Don’t shout, beep or attempt aggressive manoeuvres—it’s simply not helpful or worth the risk to both parties.
+Most issues arise from the three main problems mentioned earlier, and can actually be solved through all road users making a conscious effort to brush up on the Highway Code*.
+No one likes being held up, yet a little patience with a cyclist can prevent an accident taking place.
+Don’t shout, beep or attempt aggressive manoeuvres—it’s simply not helpful or worth the risk to both parties - and bear in mind that the cyclist may be doing something that makes both your lives safer.

 *We recommend you brush up on cyclist laws here, to make certain you’re crystal clear on the correct driver/cyclist etiquette.